o3de/o3de.org/content/docs/userguide/vegetation/dynamic-intro.md

 ---
-description: ' Use Dynamic Vegetation to place natural-looking vegetation and customize where and how it grows in &ALYlong;. '
+description: ' Use Dynamic Vegetation to place natural-looking vegetation and customize where and how it grows in Amazon Lumberyard. '
 title: Dynamic vegetation
 ---
 # Dynamic vegetation {#dynamic-vegetation-intro}